zieleniowy/aws-s3-deploy/README.md

 # s3-deploy-script
-This module was developed to fasten deployment of static hosted websites into amazon s3 buckets.
+This module was developed to fasten deployment of static hosted websites on amazon s3 buckets.

 ## install